Rules of Play

 - Once games are back on schedule, they will revert back to two 20 minutes running time periods.

-We will make every attempt to play every minute of every game, but we will not jeopardize the saftey of any player.
+We will make every attempt to play every minute of every game, but we will not jeopardize the safety of any player.

 All games canceled due to weather will be considered a 4 - 2 win for both teams.

-- No refunds will be issues for any team that is disqualified after 9/21/2018 due to a violation of roster or tournament rules.
+- No refunds will be issues for any team that is disqualified due to a violation of roster or tournament rules.

-- No refunds will be issued for games cancelled for reasons other than weather. (forfeits, no shows, etc)
+- No refunds will be issued for games cancelled for forfeits, no shows, etc.